Degree: Bachelor of Arts (B.A.)

 Stays abroad

-If you would like to gain international experience during your art history studies, there are numerous opportunities open to you.
-For example, the KIT Department of Architecture has maintained close partnerships with European universities for many years , where you can study for one or two semesters without paying tuition fees and earn credits that can be recognized when you return to KIT.
-You can obtain information and support regarding your plans abroad from the International Coordination and the Erasmus Office of the department.
+If you would like to gain international experience during your studies of History of Art, there are numerous opportunities open to you.
+For example, the KIT Department of Architecture has maintained close partnerships with European universities for many years, where you can study for one or two semesters without paying tuition fees and earn credits that can be recognized when you return to KIT.
+You can obtain information and support regarding your plans abroad from the faculty's International Coordination Office.

 Another important point of contact, especially if you are interested in exchange programs outside Europe, is the International Students Office of the KIT.
 It centrally organizes KIT's overseas cooperations and also informs and supports you if you are planning an internship abroad during or after your studies.